 • Check differential pressure over oil separator – replace separator when necessary;

-• Check if inlet filter is clean;
+• Check if the inlet filter is clean;

 • Check and replace compressed air filters (if installed).